TIBCOSoftware/mashling-recipes/recipes/fcm/mashling-fcm-push-notifications/README.md

 ## Getting Started
 Solution consists of two projects.
-* fcm-project
+* fcm-project - Node.js based project consists of 3 modules.
-    * Web application for user to subscribe Mashling push notifications.
+    * Web application - Based on FCM hosting service.
+It provides browser based user interface through which user can subscribe to receive push notifications from Mashling gateway.
+    * Database - Based on FCM realtime database.
+Responsible for maintaining registred users & Mashling followers records.
-    * Cloud function to send push notifications to registered users using FCM messaging service.
+    * Cloud function - Based on FCM Functions.
+When it is invoked, It sends push notifications to registered users using FCM messaging service.
 * gateway-project - Mashling gateway descriptor with one HTTP trigger & FCM cloud function invoke handler.

 ### Source code